Tracker-Friendly/Achilles/README.md

 # Building Achilles
 To change the version of Achilles, either change `version` file, or manually specify it with `./build.sh`.

-Execute these commands on a Debian-based system (Github Actions support Arch Linux eta).
+Execute these commands on a Debian (apt) or Arch (pacman) based system.

 ```sh
 git clone https://github.com/Tracker-Friendly/Achilles.git